giorgiop/giorgiop.github.io/index.md

 Italy.

 ### News
+- Feb 8 2016 - **Pre-print**: Loss factorization, weakly supervised learning and label noise robustness.
 - Nov 19 2015 - **Talk**: Loss Factorization and Learning from Label Proportions at Columbia University, New York.
 - Nov 11 2015 - **Talk**: Loss Factorization and Learning from Label Proportions at Telecom Paris-Tech, Paris.
-- Sep 22 2015 - **Talk**: Learning from aggregates at INRIA Parietal Neurospin, Paris.
+- Sep 22 2015 - **Talk**: Learning from aggregates at INRIA Parietal at Neurospin, Paris.
 - Aug 26 2015 - **Talk**: Learning from aggregates at TU Dortmund, Dortmund.
 - Aug 15 2015 - I am co-organizing with Tony Jebara, Richard Nock, Felix Yu and Dimitrios Kotzias a **NIPS'15 workshop** on [Learning and privacy with incomplete data and weak supervision](http://www.giorgiopatrini.org/nips15workshop/).